 Integrated with AWS Organizations

 AWS SSO is integrated with AWS Organizations, enabling you to select one or more accounts from your organization and grant users access to these accounts.
+AWS SSO builds on AWS Identity and Access Management (IAM) roles and policies to help you manage access centrally across all AWS accounts in your AWS organization.
 No additional configuration is required in the individual accounts.
 With just a few clicks, you can grant users access to all of the AWS accounts being used for an application or by a team.

 Manage SSO access for multiple AWS accounts